In the United States, Thanksgiving Day is celebrated on the fourth Thursday of November.

-I celebrated with my family for lunch and then with my in-laws for dinner on Thanksgiving day.
+I celebrate with my family for lunch and then with my in-laws for dinner on Thanksgiving day.
 Other families may have their meal on Friday (if not shopping!), Saturday or Sunday.

-If you went to someone else’s home (even if it was your parents) I recommend sending the host a thank-you note to show your gratitude.
+If you went to someone else’s home (even if it was your parents), I recommend sending the host a thank-you note to show your gratitude.
+They may have spent a good deal of time getting ready for Thanksgiving.

 * They will (hopefully) have cleaned their house.

 * There will be clean up!
-Some people may appreciate if you offer to help with clean up with dishes, while others prefer to do it themselves.
+Some people may appreciate it if you offer to clean up the dishes, while others prefer to do it themselves.
+After all, can you load someone else’s dishwasher “right”?).

 * Someone may be missing the football game they wanted to watch to have you at their house.